Loreto International Airport

 Loreto International Airport (Spanish: Aeropuerto Internacional de Loreto) is an international airport located in Loreto, Baja California Sur, Mexico.
 Serving as the principal gateway for both domestic and international air travel to Loreto, a popular tourist destination situated on the Baja California Peninsula, the airport facilitates nonstop flights to western Mexico, the United States, and Canada.
 In addition, it supports various activities in general and executive aviation, as well as flight training.
-Operated by Aeropuertos y Servicios Auxiliares, Loreto Airport reported handling 169,228 passengers in 2023, increasing slightly to 173,927 in 2024.
+Operated by Grupo Aeroportuario Marina, Loreto Airport reported handling 173,927 passengers in 2024, increasing to 183,381 in 2025.

 Facilities

 Loreto Airport is situated at an elevation of 10 m above mean sea level, with its grounds adjacent to the coast.
 The airport's infrastructure consists of one passenger terminal and a single runway designated as 16/34, measuring 2200 m in length.
 The apron is equipped with 3 aircraft stands designated for the disembarkation of narrow-body aircraft, with capabilities to handle aircraft the size of Boeing 737s and Airbus A320s.
 However, the airport primarily receives Embraer ERJ 145s, Bombardier CRJs, and Boeing 737s.
 Flights operate daily from 7:00 AM to 7:00 PM.

 The passenger terminal at Loreto Airport features a compact design with six gates and various passenger amenities, including snack bars, a wine/liquor shop, and a tourist spot offering handicrafts.
 The airport also caters to charter flights, as well as executive and general aviation operations.

 Aeromexico previously served several domestic and international destinations, but the service was discontinued in 2014.
 In late 2023, Mexicana de Aviación announced its intention to add a route between Loreto International Airport and its Felipe Ángeles International Airport hub in Mexico City.
 Currently, the airport offers regular international flights to Los Angeles and seasonal services to Calgary, Dallas/Fort Worth, Phoenix and San Francisco.